-In order to have a business, you have to have a product or service.
-Hopefully, that product or service comes out of a passion you have or a need you see in the world.
-Typically, there are 4 types of products or services your business can offer, and you can mold each one of them to match your business idea.
+In order to have a business, you must have a product or service.
+Hopefully, that product or service comes out of your passion or a need you see in the world.
+Typically, there are 4 types of products or services your business can offer.
+You can manipulate each of the types so that it flows with your business idea!

 4 Types of Consumer Products or Services

 These are the types of products that consumers buy repeatedly.
 They are items people need regularly, and they are usually low-priced and widely available.
 Most people don’t think too hard about buying a convenience product.

 Some examples would be soap, coffee, or magazines.
 If you want to start a business that provides a convenience product, you need to identify your blue ocean strategy.
 This strategy essentially locates the characteristics that set your product apart.
 Why would someone pick your brand of coffee over the other companies?
 Maybe you offer quality coffee at a lower price, or you only use organic coffee beans.
 Whatever it is, you need to set your business apart–especially if you offer a convenience product.

 In the shopping products category, consumers typically spend a lot of time comparing different options.
 These products are less widely available, but they typically provide better customer service or sales support.
 Because consumers spend so much time and effort deciding which shopping product is better, they are purchased less frequently.